 From the perspective of informational self-determination it might be a problem to inform the employer about employees' health status.
 Having chronic diseases might be a reason for the employer not to employ a person.
+Furthermore, a continuous tracking of workers may raise the danger of permanent work performance tracking.
+This is in direct conflict with informal self-determination.

-An environmental health monitor cannot be installed and used without the informed consent of the workers.
+A work monitoring and assistance system cannot be installed and used without the informed consent of the workers.
 A worker not willing to take part in this system should not be adversely affected for any reason.

 Finally, the availability of the communication system over which the "behaviour/alarm notification" transaction is sent, as well as the availability of the notification received, should be considered.
 If high priority messages (such as notifications about emergency situations) are transmitted, then the notification receiver must be able to react during work time.
-Furthermore, in these cases a redundant communication infrastructure with two independent transports (such as cabled internet and GSM wireless) should be considered, in order to maximise the overall availability of the system.
+Furthermore, in these cases a redundant communication infrastructure with two independent transports (such as cabled internet and GSM wireless) should be considered, in order to maximize the overall availability of the system.